User interface

 Status bar

-• – Turns both the grid and snapping on or off.
+• – Turns both grid and snapping on or off.
 When enabled, the grid is displayed and the cursor snaps to the grid.

 • – Turns Ortho on or off.
-When enabled, the program tries to keep connection lines orthogonal (aligned with the grid points).
+When enabled, the program tries to keep connection lines orthogonal (aligned with grid points).

 • – Opens a menu with the following items: